Jalle19/simple-json-rpc-client/README.md

 ## Test suite

 Run `vendor/bin/phpunit` in the project root folder to run the unit tests.
+The test suite will launch a mock JSON-RPC server on localhost:8585 using PHP's internal web server.
+If this port is not available on your system you can change it by editing `phpunit.xml`.

 ## License